TeamDev-IP/JxBrowser-Gallery/web-server/chart-rendering/README.md

-# Server-Side Chart Rendering with JxBrowser
+# Server-side chart rendering with JxBrowser

 This project demonstrates how to render and export HTML/CSS/JS charts on the server side using JxBrowser.